jr3cermak/php-crud-api/README.md

 Single file PHP script that adds a REST API to a MySQL 5.6 InnoDB database.
 PostgreSQL 9.1 and MS SQL Server 2012 are fully supported.
 There is even limited support for SQLite 3.

-NOTE: This repo is a clone of the original repository.
+NOTE: This repo is a fork of the original repository.
+The upstream master is actually the bugfix branch.
+All features are in the master branch.
+If you want a specific feature, you can merge in one or more of the specific enhancements onto the bugfix branch.
+Releases are from the master branch which contain all the enhancements.

 Branches:
-  - master : development branch
+  - master : A merge of all enhancements (releases are based off this branch)
-  - bugfix : should stay in sync with original master for bugfixes
+  - bugfix : Follows the upstream master
-  - apiKey : apiKey support for swagger.io
+    - apiKey : branch of bugfix; apiKey support for the Open API (swagger.io) specification
+    - sqlSrv : branch of bugfix; SQL Server specific enhancements

 Related projects: